-The School offers an Advanced Standing program at the following campuses

-<earlier>

-The School offers an Advanced Standing program at the Charles River campus only for graduates of an undergraduate social work program accredited by the Council on Social Work Education.
+The Advanced Standing option is open to graduates with an undergraduate social work degree accredited by the Council on Social Work Education.
 A minimum undergraduate academic average of 3.0 (B) is required for admission.
 The Bachelor of Social Work degree must have been received within six years before entry into the program.

-Students accepted for advanced standing are given credit for 24 credit hours.
-The additional 43 credits required for graduation (or 40 credits if the student passes the Research I Waiver Exam) must be taken at the School of Social Work or as part of a School of Social Work approved course of study.
+Students accepted to our Advanced Standing program are given credit for 24 credit hours.
+The additional 43 credits required for graduation (or 40 credits if the student passes the Research 1 Waiver Exam) must be taken at the School of Social Work or as part of a School of Social Work approved course of study.
 No additional transfer credits will be accepted toward the MSW degree.